Introduction to SystemVerilog

 SystemVerilog does not allow assigning values to wires in processes.

-type.NOTE The logic
+logic type.NOTE The logic type allows the

-declaration of variables while the wire
+declaration of variables while the wire type

 represents nets.
 Only variables can be modified within a process.

-In old Verilog dialect, the logic
+In old Verilog dialect, the logic type was

-.
-SystemVerilog added the logic
+called reg.
+SystemVerilog added the logic type

 as a replacement to avoid confusion with Registers (synchronous